valeriog2023/Networks/VXLAN and EVPN.md

 Here I just want to have a quick look at the Arista implementation of BGP as underlay.
 We assume that:
 * ALL LEAF Pairs in a POD are in its own LAEF ASN
-  * You could have an ASN per cab but then you would need to specify that outside the **peer group** configuration
+  * You could have an ASN per cab but then you would need to specify that outside the **peer group** configuration and you would not be able to use the **bgp listen range** command.
 * Spines will leave in the SPINE ASN
 * LEAF are connected to spines with (possibly multiple) L3 links using /31 allocation
 * Spines will be configured with ```bgp listen range <subnet/mask> peer-group <group-name>```